droonga/droonga.org/tutorial/1.0.6/basic/index.md

     # mkdir engine
     # cd engine

+Then put a configuration file `droonga-engine.yaml` like following, into the directory:

+    host: 192.168.100.50
+    port: 10031
+    tag:  droonga

+You must put correct host name or IP address of the computer itself.

-Next, put a configuration file `catalog.json` like following, into the directory:
+Next, put another configuration file `catalog.json` like following, into the directory:

 catalog.json: